Carnap/Carnap-Documentation/doc/javascript.md

 successful or unsuccessful completion of exercises, Carnap provides a few events that you can listen for.

+When Carnap finishes its initial loading, and exercise elements are properly formatted and loaded, it will fire a global `carnap-loaded` event, which can be observed with `document.addEventListener("carnap-loaded", ...)`.

 Whenever an exercise is successfully checked or submitted, an `exercise-success` event will fire on the main exercise element (the one carries the `data-carnap-*` attributes).
 An `exercise-failure` event fires when